-The actions that are best for the planet are also best for our pocketbooks.
+The actions that are best for the planet are also best for our pocketbooks!
 Improving the efficiency of your home is often the most cost-effective way to save money on energy.

-Under Minnesota’s Conservation Improvement Program law, all of Minnesota’s electric and natural gas utilities offer programs to help their customers save energy and money – such as free or discounted energy audits and rebates on air sealing, insulation, and efficient appliances.
+Check out CUB's energy efficiency tips and our energy conservation rebate and discount finder below.
+All major gas and electric utilities in Minnesota are required by law to offer programs to help their customers save energy and money – such as free low-flow showerheads or rebates on air sealing, insulation, and efficient appliances.

 Select your utility here to find out what rebates and deals are available to you:

-Home Energy Audit
+Home Energy Audit: